The

 doom.
 The new flat-back mandolin was easier to hold, had better

-projection and the wider neck gave more room for fingering.
+projection, and the wider neck gave more room for fingering.
 From

 that day to this, the mandolin is still developing, stylistically

-mandolin.
+in classical mandolin.

 The Pinkham Guitars • The